Silaspace/PiPad/README.md

         else:
             self.rackStack.setCurrentIndex(1)
 ```
-- This is how the keybaord switches to a CAPS keybaord when the Shift key is pressed by the user so that they have full access the a wide range of options for creating and addiing to or editing files.
+- This is how the keyboard switches to a CAPS keybaord when the Shift key is pressed by the user so that they have full access the a wide range of options for creating and addiing to or editing files.